bcnmy/docs/docs/Biconomy AA Stack/Modules/initialization.md

 // This is how you create ECDSA module instance in your dapp's import { ECDSAOwnershipValidationModule, DEFAULT_ECDSA_OWNERSHIP_MODULE } from "@biconomy/modules";

-   const module = new ECDSAOwnershipValidationModule({
+   const module = await ECDSAOwnershipValidationModule.create({
     signer: signer, // you will need to supply a signer from an EOA in this step
     moduleAddress: DEFAULT_ECDSA_OWNERSHIP_MODULE
   })